 CDOT Pilot Programs

-Shared Mobility Pilot Program:
+Shared Mobility Program

-Visit the Shared Mobility Pilot page for more infomration.
+Shared Mobility page for more information.

-Neighborhood Traffic Circles Pilot:
+Neighborhood Traffic Circles Pilot

 City forces installed two temporary neighborhood traffic circles or "mini-roundabouts" at the following intersections: Belrose Lane at Castlewood Road, and Jameston Drive at Irby Drive.
 Over a period of several weeks, these two neighborhood traffic circles will be evaluated for their effectiveness as a traffic calming and placemaking treatment.
 View the news release for more information.